So you’ve decided to purchase and install a residential elevator. Congratulations!

 The physical location of your residential elevator says a lot about its functional purpose.

-For example, some people pick an elevator that looks very chic and sophisticated —— and makes a stylish statement.
+For example, some people pick an elevator that looks very chic and sophisticated — like an all-glass cab design — and makes a stylish statement.
 In that case, they want their residential elevator to be front-and-center for visitors; they want it to be the very first thing people see when they walk in, and it’s meant to be used by visitors as well.

 On the other hand, some people don’t intend for everyone to use their residential elevator, and it’s meant more for functionality.
 For example, personal elevators can be fitted into closets, giving people the privacy they want and still letting them go from level to level with relative ease.